 DST ends in the fall when 02:00 becomes 01:00.

 Patients undergoing time-sensitive or time-limited therapies (e.g., continuous infusion of fluids or medications for a specified interval) are at risk for receiving a longer intervention exposure than expected.
-Of greater concern, there is a theoretical risk that treatments or tests occuring in the "doubled" hour could be lost, replicated or otherwise mis-counted.
-And any variances in how connected devices handle the "fall back" can introduce further opportunity for error.
+Of greater concern, there is a theoretical risk that treatments or tests occurring in the "doubled" hour could be lost, replicated or otherwise mis-counted.
+Any variances in how connected devices handle the "fall back" can introduce further opportunity for error.

-Accordingly, the end of DST in autumn (usually first Sunday in November), is handled with a Scheduled Downtime, with downtime procedures for prescribers applicable (see downtime notice for details, posted 2 days before).
+Accordingly, the end of DST in the fall (usually first Sunday in November) is handled with a Scheduled Downtime, with downtime procedures for prescribers applicable (see downtime notice for details, posted 2 days before).
 A 1-pager summarizes other key considerations around DST for prescribers, and a guide provides further details.